caravel-tool/caravel/README.md

 #### Running build and watching changes

-Once you've created a caravel.json file you can then run:
+Once you've created a `caravel.json` file you can then run (inside the same folder):

 ```bash
 $ caravel fetch      # get newest stuff from repository